Panskura Banamali College

 Panskura Banamali College is located in Panskura, Purba Medinipur district, West Bengal, India.
 It offers undergraduate and postgraduate degrees in Science, Arts, and Commerce branches.
 This institution was established in 1960.
 It is affiliated with the Vidyasagar University.

 History

 Panskura Banamali College was established in 1960 as a result of the sincere effort of the Late Banamali Charan Khatua, a wealthy and cultured person of Panskura.
 Local gentleman late Hasmat Ali Khan and his co-sharers donated the land for this college.
 Late Banmali Charan Khatua took the responsibility of developing the college building.
 This college eventually came to be named after its principal donor, Banamali Charan Khatua.
 This college continues to be a unique symbol of aspiration for higher education and excellence in the locality.
+There are many notable alumni who have achieved great success in their lives, like Debabrata Chatterjee, an IRS officer and a former student of the college.
 This college was affiliated with the University of Calcutta until 1984.
 In 1985, the affiliation of this college was changed from the University of Calcutta to Vidyasagar University.
 University Grants Commission has given Autonomous status to Panskura Banamali College from the 2018-19 session.